Act of 18 June 1965 no. 4

 If necessary, restraint can be ensured by using a mechanical or electronic device.

-Impounded vehicles can be sold according to the rules in § 37, fifth to eighth paragraph, if the amount has not been paid within three months of a legally binding decision or a final infringement fee.
-The provisions in § 38 apply correspondingly to the costs associated with the detention.
+Impounded vehicles can be sold according to the rules in Section 37, fifth to eighth paragraphs, if the amount has not been paid within three months of a legally binding decision or a final infringement fee.
+The provisions in Section 38 apply correspondingly to the costs associated with the detention.

 The police can demand removal, or if necessary remove or impound the vehicle